stat545ubc-2022/MaithiliDevadas/Milestone 2/MiniDataAnalysis2.md

     ## #   texture_worst <dbl>, perimeter_worst <dbl>, area_worst <dbl>,
     ## #   smoothness_worst <dbl>, compactness_worst <dbl>, concavity_worst <dbl>, …

-**Using an extension of our research questions, for the plot we check if there is a relationship between area and perimeter**

 ``` r
 #Plotting the different perimeter categories ie. 'small', 'medium' and 'other' as instructed in the question.
 Each data point helps distinguish between the kind of diagnosis.
 ggplot(cancer_sample, aes(x=fct_reorder(perimeter_category2, area_mean), y = area_mean)) +